skeeto/skeeto.github.com/_posts/2023-09-27-Arena-allocator-tips-and-tricks.markdown

 with Undefined Behavior Sanitizer you'll get run-time bounds checking.
 It's a great [complement to fuzzing][fuzz].

+**Update June 2024**: I've learned that [`alloc_size` is fundamentally broken][broken] since its [introduction in GCC 4.3.0 (March 2008)][rel].
+Correct use is impossible, and existing instances all rely on luck.
+In certain cases, such as function inlining, the pointer information is lost, and GCC may generate invalid code based on stale data.

 In theory `alloc_align` may also allow better code generation, but I've yet to observe a case.
 Consider it optional and low-priority.
 I mention it only for completeness.